ajhenley/gitbook/modularization.md

 # Modularization

-Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.
+Modular programming emphasizes separating the functionality of a program into independent, interchangeable modules.
+Each module contains everything necessary to perform its functionality.

+When creating programs in Java these modules will become either methods, classes or packages.
+A method is a unit of code that performs one task and is invoked by name.
+A class is generally contains fields and methods to describe the behavior of an object.
+A package is a collection of related classes.

 ###What is the interface of a module?
 Inputs, outputs and processing steps